sjmajumdar/MPO624-2020/data/README.md

-# Data sources: Daily atmospheric angular momentum by latitude, and others
+# Data sources: Daily atmospheric angular momentum by latitude, and friction, and transports